Edmonton-Public-Library/MARCer/Readme.md

 Language filter
 ---------------
+Only works with variable **output_modified_only** set true.
 A filter has a higher order of operation than any modification.
-Only files that match the filter are output or operated on.
-Only works with variable **output_modified_only** set true.
+Only records that match the filter are output or operated on whether they have changes or not.

+Conversely if **output_modified_only** is set true, and changes are made but none of the changed files match the language indicator, the changes will not appear in the output file.

 Currently the only filter is the 'language' filter.
 You can specify any 3-character language specified by [MARC 21 language code list](https://www.loc.gov/marc/languages/language_code.html)